 This record is basically ’80s French-Belgian electro-bossa.
 It’s like ’80s outsider music made by Astrud Gilberto fans.
 There’s even a song called “The Boy From Ipanema”, which is basically a darker, synthier, and more monotonous version of the original.
 The title track “Camino del Sol” is one of my faves though.
 I’ve even sampled it and used it for my other band Francisco y Madero on a song.
 I can’t tell you the song title because Napster might sue me, but it’s a track I find myself playing during long car rides from The Bay to LA when I’m in the company of friends who might not yet know it.
 I chose this album because I admire how Antena reinterpreted bossanova and did their own thing with it by using drums machines, synths, guitars with chorus, and solid hooks and harmonies.
 Even though the singer is French, her vocal style is smooth enough for any Sausalito style jazz or bossa combo.Continue reading “HIGH FIVE MARINERO”

-I recently spoke with E-40 who, besides being an absolute legend, also wears shirts that say ‘Eat Lumpia’ and gives back to local schools in Vallejo.
+I recently (and finally) spoke with E-40 who, besides being an absolute legend, also wears shirts that say ‘Eat Lumpia’ and gives back to local schools in Vallejo.
+Literally, a jolly good fellow.
 I have a bottle of E. Cuarenta tequila sitting on the shelf as I write this.
 Despite this article not being as extensive as I would’ve liked, 40 was a great interview; present and pleasant, spastic, shared stories about Too Short, the Bay, Tupac and more.
-It’s also my first byline for Vibe Magazine (shouts to the editorial squad!).
-You can read it HERE.
+It’s also my first byline for Vibe Magazine (shouts to the editorial squad, they were fun to work with).
+Read it HERE!!!

 I wrote the liner notes for Hiero’s recent 20th anniversary deluxe reissue of 3rd Eye Vision.
 The best part was just talking to Souls, Del, and Domino about them learning as young artists the realities of starting their own business– this record emerged from that era, a time in their lives starting an indie label and transitioning from majors.
 The reissue sold out but has been recently been restocked.
 It also has a pretty dope “lost cut” that I cannot link to because it’s exclusive to the wax, and so far I don’t see uploaded anywhere (but Del and Pep GO OFF).
 (COP THE RECORD HERE)